 Apart from tools on Facebook and Instagram, it is also possible to use third-party management tools.
 With such systems, you simplify and automate complex processes such as giving advertising approvals for your brand.
-Often, management tools also give you a better overview of all your advertising campaigns, which saves you additional time and energy.
+Often, management tools also give you a better overview of all your advertising campaigns and make it easier to find additional influencers, which saves you additional time and energy.

 Influencer whitelisting tips & tricks

 Now that you know how to integrate influencer whitelisting into your ad campaigns, here are two more tips to help you get the most out of your campaigns.

 Any professional cooperation requires open, clear communication.
 So, before signing the cooperation agreement with an influencer, discuss whether the influencer agrees to whitelisting their content.
 Both parties should also communicate regularly whilst cooperating, especially before publishing new whitelisted posts.
 If transparent communication is maintained, you will build trust and develop long-term business relationships with influencers.